KamilSJaron/kamilsjaron.github.io/_posts/2018-02-01-data-on-request.md

 [^1]: They provide archive service as well, however this data are stored on tapes for eternity and the service is [paid](https://www.vital-it.ch/services/pricing) per year.

-[^2]: It's forbidden to write scripts that periodically update timestamps of your files, but monitoring timestamps and sending files is not against any rule.
+[^2]: It's forbidden to write scripts that periodically update timestamps of your files, but monitoring timestamps and sending notifications is not against any rule.

 ------